microfocus-idol/idol-rich-media-tutorials/tutorials/showcase/surveillance/README.md

 action=process&source=C:/MicroFocus/idol-rich-media-tutorials/tutorials/showcase/surveillance/pets2009.mp4&configPath=C:/MicroFocus/idol-rich-media-tutorials/tutorials/showcase/surveillance/Overlay_VideoTracking.cfg
 ```

-Click `Test Action` to start processing.
+On that page, click `Test Action` to start processing.

-To review the resulting video clip, go to `output/surveillance`:
+To review the resulting video clip, go to your `output/surveillance` folder.

+This frame from the output video shows the overlayed people and vehicles:

 ![tracking](./figs/tracking.png)